cabol/west/README.md

 Now you have tree nodes running in cluster, we're ready to use `west` distributed.

-You can use `west` from web client or directly with `west_client`.
+You can use `west` from web client or directly with `west` module.
 See below the different ways to use it and test it.

 NOTE: If you don't want to run WEST as daemons, alternatively, you can start each vnode from the console